diogocezar/pizzaiolo/SLACK_CONFIG.md

 The link is looks like: `https://app.slack.com/client/SLACK_WORKSPACE_ID/CHANNEL_ID`

-Your channel is the last id, and copy her, and past in `SLACK_TOKEN` env.
+Your channel is the last id, and copy her, and past in `SLACK_CHANNEL` env.

 ### Finishing